Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 People gathered.
 One of them yelped, "Urgan!
 That rabid pig, she's been slain!"

-Several thorga guards—with real armor—appeared on the scene, followed by Colwyn.
-He looked straight at his son, and sneered.
+Several thorga—with real armor—appeared on the scene, followed by Colwyn.
+He looked straight at his son, and sneered, pointing at Kreesh.
 "I've been bested by you, boy?
-I wanted my blade in her chest, not ... this."
+I wanted my blade in that one's chest chest, not ... this."

 Corwin's lips mirrored Colwyn's disgust for a second, pointed to the corpse.
 "Be my guest."